After earning their graduate degrees, aspiring teachers head in all kinds of directions depending on what, who and where they want to teach.

-Unlike the other four teacher-friendly cities among the top five, Valdosta is 7 % more affordable to live in than the average American city.
-Augusta (No. 17), Albany (22) and Warner Robbins (24) joined Valdosta as particularly teacher-friendly Georgia cities.
+Unlike the other four teacher-friendly cities among the top five, Valdosta is 7% more affordable to live in than the average American city.
+Augusta (No. 17), Albany (No. 22) and Warner Robins (No. 24) joined Valdosta as particularly teacher-friendly Georgia cities.
 Located in the extreme southern section of the state, it is home to 10 schools, 650 certified employees and 8,000-plus students.

 3. Charleston, S.C.

-Charleston scored well in each of the four metrics we considered, most highly in annual average salary, reporting $68,620, or 54 % higher than the study’s average.
-Charleston.
-Which combined with North Charleston and Summerville in its reporting to the Bureau of Labor Statistics, is a two-hour drive southeast of the capital, Columbia.
-Education programs in the state overall, from kindergarten to college, have received millions of dollars from the appropriately-named South Carolina Education Lottery.
+Charleston scored well in each of the four metrics we considered, most highly in annual average salary, reporting $68,620, or 54% higher than the study’s average.
+Charleston, which combined with North Charleston and Summerville in its reporting to the Bureau of Labor Statistics, is a two-hour drive southeast of the state capital, Columbia.
+Education programs in the state overall, from kindergarten to college, have received millions of dollars from the South Carolina Education Lottery.

 5. Oakland, Calif.

 The third California city to crack the top five — and one of eight to be ranked in the top 30 (see below) — Oakland narrowly beat out Detroit for this slot despite the fact that it’s 44% more expensive than average to live in its metro statistical area, which covers Fremont and Hayward.

 Oakland has the benefit of being in close proximity to some of the U.S. News & World Report’s best graduate schools for aspiring teachers.
 The University of California at Berkeley is five miles away, and Stanford University is about 35.
 Working against Oakland is that our study deemed it to be the least safe city in California.

 Top 30 cities for teachers

 20. New York

 Dana Humphrey | Adjunct professor |The Fashion Institute of Technology